Summary: Learn 10 essential practices for securing your endpoints and protecting sensitive business data.

 Endpoint security starts with visibility.
 Network security teams cannot protect unknown or invisible devices.
 This makes endpoint auditing and device profiling essential.

 Make a record of all devices connected to network assets.
-This register should include on-premises and remote work devices.
-It also includes Internet-of-things devices connected to the network alongside mobile phones used by workers.
+This register should include endpoint users, on-premises, and remote work devices.
+It also includes Internet-of-things (IoT) devices connected to the network alongside mobile phones used by workers.

 2. Control access for endpoint users

-Managing access is vital to securing network endpoints.
-Only allow authorized users access to network assets, and apply Zero Trust controls to limit their movement across assets after signing on.
+Managing access is a vital endpoint security solution.
+Only allow authorized users access to network assets, and apply Zero Trust controls to unauthorized users to limit their movement across assets after signing on.

 Identity Access Management (IAM) tools are the best way to secure endpoints against unauthorized users.
 Ensure every remote worker has the correct access privileges and can easily access core applications anywhere.

 Users on the network should have sufficient freedom to carry out their duties and nothing more.
-However, companies must protect application code against changes by individual users.
+However, companies must protect application code and operating systems against changes by individual users.
 Ensure that only managers or users with sufficient privileges can add or modify network apps.

 3. Scan endpoints for vulnerabilities and attacks